6. YouTube

 YouTube reprocesses every video it receives, including live streams.
 This means YouTube applies its own encoding to your stream after receiving it.

-See Also
+6.4 See Also

-- Quality & Performance Guide - Stream quality and bandwidth guidance
+- Quality Optimization - Stream quality optimization

 - Architecture - Learn about relay patterns